ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 	- Mark adjacent nodes as visited

 Useful for solving mazes.

+### Breadth first search
+Process the starting vertex, then all vertices of distance 1, then of distance 2, etc. without visiting a vertex twice.
+- Create a hash table of visited nodes or set each node to not visited.
+- Push starting vertex in a **queue** and mark starting vertex as visited.
+- While the queue isn't empty
+	- Process the pop from the queue
+	- Push all adjacent nodes that haven't been visited
+	- Mark adjacent nodes as visited

+Useful to find the shortest path between two nodes.

 ## Directional graphs
 Edges can only go in one direction.